-- Developing roles (adults and pupils) within school to support, manage and lead sports, putting in place structures, systems and protocols that are sustainable. - An ethos of success that builds a school culture of sporting achievement and passion. - Further developing relationships with local sports providers.
+- Developing roles (adults and pupils) within school to support, manage and lead sports, putting in place structures, systems and protocols that are sustainable. - An ethos of success that builds a school culture of sporting achievement and passion. - Further developing relationships with local sports providers. - School staff (teaching and support) professional development.

-AD A CT of CDODT DDEAHILIAA 2010 20

-• School staff (teaching and support) professional development.

-IMPACT of SPORT PREMIUM 2019-20
+IMPACT of SPORT PRE MIUM 2021-2022

-Sports Premium budget (£) 17,570 ate of most recent Sports Premium Review
+Sports Premium budget (£) 17,570 Date of most recent Sports Premium Review

-Brought forward (£) 6801 202
+Brought forward (£) 6801 2022

 TOTAL (£) 24,371

-Total number on which premium based 157
+Total number on whi ch premium based 157

-Key Indicators: Key Achievements & outcomes: Key Learning & What needs to be furthe developed in 2020-21?
+Key Indicators: Key Achievements & outcomes: tcomes: Key Learning & What needs to b developed in 2022-23? be further

 1. To provide daily, sustainable opportunities for all children to be engaged in at least 30 minutes of activity each school day, including the least active.
-More inclusive events were which are available on the allowed for involvement in The Daily Mile was further a challenge with this being a wetter weather.
-Through the physical activity of the development training focus was given to in-class breaks which included the 'Go Noodle'.
-Children dispinterest in physical activity continued during the nationshared their own opportunative virtual Sports Day).
-Personal Challenge Cards curriculum during Circuit Trees. e competition competition: developed as adapted to have been been been been been been been be activity daily as part of minimum 30 minutes provision in school -Heat Map in Active Schopresonal surfaces during The dertaken as part and early a renewed and activity and workouts and eassed a keen class and this was nen children including during The derivative daily as part of minimum 30 minutes provision in school -Heat Map in Active Schopresion in Schopre
+More inclusive events were added as part of curriculum which are available on the competition calendar and allowed for involvement in competition: Boccia The Daily Mile was further developed as a personal challenge with this being adapted to hard surfaces during wetter weather.
+Through the physical activity breaks work undertaken as part of the development training for ADHD Kitemark, a renewed focus was given to in-class physical lessons and activity breaks which included the use of Joe Wicks workouts and 'Go Noodle'.
+Children displayed and expressed a keen interest in physical activity opportunities in class and this was continued during the national lockdown when children shared their own opportunities for activity (including during the virtual Sports Day).
+Personal Challenge Cards were implemented in the KS2 curriculum during Circuit Training sessions.
+Continued expectation of timetabled physical activity daily as part of minimum 30 minutes provision in school -Heat Map in Active School Planner to be reviewed once per term to keep this as priority Renewed focus on Play Leader to complement Sports Leaders programme.
+Enhancement of 'play' provision Playground markings to enhance physical activity during social times - develop in to Personal Challenge programme, including KS1 Seek further opportunities to meet pupils interest in Dance and Gymnastics across all year groups.
+Introduction of new Sports/Games to the curriculum and extra-curricular programme based on pupil interest: Tri-Golf, Cricket, Badminton --- -- --